AdobeDocs/marketo.pt-BR/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/working-with-the-calendar/sharing-a-filter-definition-in-the-marketing-calendar.md

    ![](assets/image2014-9-24-11-3a31-3a19.png)

-1. Clique no ícone Compartilhar no canto inferior direito.
+1. Clique no ícone de compartilhamento no canto inferior direito.

    ![](assets/image2014-9-24-11-3a31-3a24.png)

-1. Copie o URL e compartilhe-o com outros usuários de marketing.
+1. Copie o URL e compartilhe-o com outros usuários do Marketo.

    ![](assets/image2014-9-24-11-3a31-3a29.png)